PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/Onboarding.md

 [Github](https://github.com/PennLINC/): all code belongs in our github code repository; our [github pages webpage](https://pennlinc.github.io/) associated with this organization also houses growing knowledge base of tutorials.

 [Website](https://www.pennlinc.io/): Our front-facing website.
 Go to the "team form" under "more" to create your profile so you can appear on the "team" page.
-Ask Tinashe for this password on Slack.
+The password/instructions for doing so are on the #pennlinc_website slack channel.

 Additionally, we use two compute platforms that you will need access to.